loader image

 How to develop responsible purchasing in catering?

-THE According to AFNOR, responsible purchasing “refers to a purchase of goods or services from a supplier or service provider selected to minimize environmental and societal impacts, and promote good practices in terms of ethics and human rights”.
-We are therefore talking about products from short circuits, eco-designed and with a lower carbon footprint.
-Preserving the environment is a crucial issue in our current society, everyone must act at their own level.
-Consumers are increasingly sensitive and aware of environmental issues, and are aligning their consumption patterns accordingly.
-Today, 77% of French people want to find organic and locally grown products in restaurants, while only 37% systematically offer them on the menu.
+THE According to AFNOR, responsible purchasing “This refers to the purchase of goods or services from a supplier or provider selected to minimize environmental and societal impacts, and to promote good practices in terms of ethics and human rights.”.
+We are therefore talking about products from short supply chains, eco-designed and with a lower carbon footprint.
+Environmental protection is a crucial issue in our society today, and everyone has a responsibility to act at their own level.
+Consumers are increasingly aware of environmental problems and are adapting their consumption habits accordingly.
+Currently, 77% of French people would like to see organic and locally sourced products in restaurants, while only 37% consistently offer them on their menus.

-It is therefore time for those in the food and catering industry to engage in a responsible purchasing approach, and to become agents of change.
+It is therefore time for players in the food and catering industry to commit to a responsible purchasing approach, and to become agents of change.

 How to increase responsible purchasing in your restaurant?

-A short circuit is a method of marketing agricultural products which limits as much as possible the number of intermediaries between the producer and the consumer, either through direct sales or via a single intermediary.
+A short supply chain is a method of marketing agricultural products that limits as much as possible the number of intermediaries between the producer and the consumer, either through direct sales or via a single intermediary.

-In addition to participating in the local economy of an area, product traceability is optimal, you know exactly what you are consuming and/or cooking.
-The transparency is total, which is a real advantage for consumers who are increasingly concerned about their diet.
+In addition to supporting the local economy, product traceability is optimal; you know exactly what you are consuming and/or cooking.
+Complete transparency is a real advantage for consumers who are increasingly concerned about their food.

-Better quality and more ecological, seasonal fruits and vegetables should be at the heart of your kitchens.
+Of better quality and more environmentally friendly, seasonal fruits and vegetables should be at the heart of your kitchens.

-It's best to be patient when preparing your favorite produce, as foods grown out of season are more likely to have traveled hundreds of miles to reach your home.
+It is best to be patient when preparing your favorite products, as foods grown out of season are more likely to have traveled hundreds of kilometers to reach your home.

-In addition, they are generally treated and cultivated with chemical fertilizers and treatments, which leads to the destruction of soil and biodiversity in addition to being dangerous for your health.
+Furthermore, they are generally treated and grown with chemical fertilizers and treatments, which leads to the destruction of soils and biodiversity, in addition to being dangerous to your health.

-Buying seasonal products is also an opportunity to introduce your customers to recipes highlighting products that are sometimes forgotten, such as old vegetables.
+Buying seasonal produce is also an opportunity to introduce your customers to recipes that showcase sometimes forgotten products such as heritage vegetables.

 For you, it's also an opportunity to create recipes as unique as the products in your basket.

-Meat and seafood can also be ethically responsible Meat is often at the center of our plates.
-However, animal breeding is an extremely polluting and resource-intensive industry: did you know that it takes 15,000 liters of water for 1 kilo of beef, the production of which represents 27 kilos of greenhouse gases (in equivalent CO2)?
+Meat and seafood can also be ethically sourced Meat is often at the center of our plates.
+Yet, animal farming is an extremely polluting and resource-intensive industry: did you know that it takes 15,000 liters of water for 1 kilo of beef, the production of which represents 27 kilos of greenhouse gases (in CO2 equivalent)?

-Of the world's total agricultural land, 70% is dedicated to the production of fodder for animal farming.
-Other issues such as deforestation, or breeding conditions and animal welfare are also linked to this industry and push us to think about our consumption.
-Offering more vegetarian and vegan alternatives on the menu helps reduce your carbon footprint.
-However, it is above all a question of supplying you with more responsible producers, with more ethical practices.
-It is also a good way to participate in the local economy, and to improve the traceability of your meat to go beyond the simple “French origin”.
-Reflection on the ethics and environmental impact of meat also applies to seafood.
-Although it can be more complicated to source locally (not all restaurants in France are on the coast), It is important to follow certain good practices to be responsible in your purchases.
-It is necessary to rely on sustainable fishing labels, such as that created by the Ministry of Agriculture and Food “Sustainable Fishing” which guarantees respect for biodiversity, but also for the working conditions of fishermen and the freshness of products.
-For products from aquaculture, which represent 50% of seafood consumed today, it is the ASC label that you should look for.
-It ensures that livestock farming does not have any negative effects on the environment such as the release of chemicals or contact of livestock with wildlife.
-You should know that fish also have seasons, you must avoid consuming species during the reproduction period, and obviously remove from your menu those in danger of extinction.
-The European program Mr GoodFish raises awareness on these themes and supports restaurateurs towards a sustainable supply of seafood.
-Take part in an anti-food waste initiative It's a fact: a third of the food produced and intended for consumption is thrown away each year.
-Responsible purchasing also involves studying your needs to only buy what you need and reduce your food waste.
-In addition, limiting waste helps save arable land.
-In fact, 28% of the world's agricultural land is used to produce uneaten food.
-As a reminder, ADEME estimates the carbon footprint of food waste at 15.5 million tonnes per year.
-For more details on the importance and process of an anti-waste approach in catering see this article.
-Buy products from organic farming To be certain of the quality of your products and the production conditions, it is best to buy organic.
-Organic farming, without GMOs and with as few chemical inputs as possible, helps protect soils, biodiversity, groundwater, but also the health of consumers.
-These are also products whose origin is more traceable with better transparency on the composition and the production process.
+Of all the world's agricultural land, 70% is dedicated to producing animal feed.
+Other issues, such as deforestation and poor animal welfare and farming practices, are also linked to this industry and encourage us to rethink our consumption.
+Offering more vegetarian and vegan options on menus helps reduce our carbon footprint.
+However, it's primarily about sourcing from more responsible producers with more ethical practices.
+It's also a good way to support the local economy and improve the traceability of your meat, going beyond simply "originating in France."
+This reflection on the ethics and environmental impact of meat also applies to seafood.
+While sourcing locally can be more challenging (not all restaurants in France are located on the coast), it's important to follow certain best practices to be responsible in your purchasing decisions.
+It is essential to rely on sustainable fishing labels, such as the one created by the Ministry of Agriculture and Food, “Sustainable Fishing,” which guarantees respect for biodiversity, as well as working conditions for fishermen and the freshness of the products.
+For farmed seafood, which represents 50% of seafood consumed today, the ASC label is the one to look for.
+It guarantees that the farming process does not have a negative impact on the environment, such as the release of chemicals or contact between farmed fish and wild species.
+It's important to remember that fish also have seasons; avoid consuming species during their breeding season, and obviously, eliminate endangered species from your diet.
+The European program Mr. Goodfish raises awareness on these issues and supports restaurant owners towards a sustainable supply of seafood products.
+To take part in an anti-food waste initiative It's a fact: one-third of the food produced and intended for consumption is thrown away each year.
+Responsible purchasing also involves assessing your needs to buy only what's necessary and reducing food waste.
+Furthermore, limiting waste helps save arable land.
+In fact, 28% of the world's agricultural land is used to produce food that is never consumed.
+As a reminder, ADEME estimates the carbon footprint of food waste at 15.5 million tons per year.
+For more details on the importance and process of implementing an anti-waste approach in the restaurant industry, see this article.
+Buy organic products To be certain of the quality of your products and the production conditions, the best option is still to buy organic.
+Organic farming, without GMOs and with as few chemical inputs as possible, helps protect the soil, biodiversity, groundwater, and also the health of consumers.
+These products also have a more traceable origin with greater transparency regarding their composition and production process.

-Bio Consistency : inspired by the AB and Eurofeuille labels, this label offers more agronomic, social and ethical criteria.
+Bio Coherence : inspired by the AB and Euroleaf labels, this label offers more agronomic, social and ethical criteria.

-• Ban on pesticides, synthetic fertilizers, hormones and animal meals.
+• Ban on pesticides, synthetic fertilizers, hormones and animal meal.

 • The farm must be 100% organic.

-• A minimum of 80% of the herbivores' food must be produced on the farm (compared to 60% for the European Eurofeuille Label).
+• A minimum of 80% of the feed for herbivores must be produced on the farm (compared to 60% for the European Euroleaf Label).

-• Transport of live animals limited to 8 hours maximum.
+• Transport of live animals limited to a maximum of 8 hours.

-Demeter : international certification mark based on the principles of biodynamic agriculture, respect for natural cycles, respect for living things and even natural fertilization.
+Demeter : an international certification mark based on the principles of biodynamic agriculture, respect for natural cycles, respect for living things and natural fertilization.

-• Ban on pesticides, synthetic fertilizers, GMOs, antibiotics, hormones and animal meals.
+• Ban on pesticides, synthetic fertilizers, GMOs, antibiotics, hormones and animal meal.

-• Principle of biodynamic agriculture (agriculture respecting the natural cycle of the soil and relying on the lunar phases).
+• Principle of biodynamic agriculture (agriculture respecting the natural cycle of the soil and based on the lunar phases).

 • The farm must be 100% biodynamic.

-• A minimum of 80% of the herbivores' food must be produced on the farm.
+• A minimum of 80% of the feed for herbivores must be produced on the farm.

-• Transport of live animals limited to 6 hours maximum.
+• Transport of live animals limited to a maximum of 6 hours.

-Fair trade : certification based on criteria linked to the social and economic aspects of trade (few environmental and agronomic criteria).
+Fair trade : certification based on criteria related to the social and economic aspects of trade (few environmental and agronomic criteria).

 • Compliance with international and national labor standards.